nkomirisetti/ReRollDiceBuggy/README.md

 1. The game cannot go past the number of rounds specified
 1. If a player wins a round, then their win tally should go up by one
-1. The computer rerolls at the following frequencies for each roll o	Roll = 1: 100% chance of reroll o	Roll = 2: 80% chance of reroll o	Roll = 3: 50% chance of reroll o	Roll = 4: 20% chance of reroll
+1. The computer rerolls at the following frequencies for each roll
+2. Roll = 1: 100% chance of reroll
+2. Roll = 2: 80% chance of reroll
+2. Roll = 3: 50% chance of reroll
+2. Roll = 4: 20% chance of reroll
-o	Roll = 5: 5% chance of reroll
+2. Roll = 5: 5% chance of reroll
-o	Roll = 6: 0% chance of reroll
+2. Roll = 6: 0% chance of reroll
-•	The computer or user cannot reroll if they do not have any rerolls left Your job is to both write tests and debug issues in this solution.
+1. The computer or user cannot reroll if they do not have any rerolls left Your job is to both write tests and debug issues in this solution.